zeroSteiner/rule-engine/README.rst

 Documentation is available at https://zeroSteiner.github.io/rule-engine/.

 :Warning:
+  Version 6.0 will remove support for Python version 3.10.
+There is currently no timeline for its release.

+:Warning:
   Version 5.0 removes support for Python versions 3.6, 3.7, 3.8, and 3.9 and deprecates attribute-style access on ``MAPPING`` values (use bracket syntax ``mapping["key"]`` instead).
 See the `Change Log`_ for details.